- No baked goods here, only local Austin gifts

 Trivia about famous historical Austin citizens is the kind of information you can get from the welcoming staff at the Old Bakery.
 The Old Bakery is a visitor center for the City of Austin and is a great place to ask questions about Austin.
 The Old Bakery is also a source of brochures about tours and other interesting places to visit in Austin.

-If you’re looking for a unique and locally-made Austin gift, or just want to learn more about Austin and its history, a visit to the Old Bakery and Emporium is well worth your time.
-You will find a wide variety of locally-made products, as well as a friendly staff who are ready to help you find the perfect gift or give you recommendations on things to do in Austin.
+If you’re searching for a special gift from Austin or curious to discover more about Austin history, consider adding the Old Bakery and Emporium to your must-visit list.You will find a wide variety of locally-made products at this Austin gift shop, as well as a friendly staff who are ready to help you find the perfect gift or give you recommendations on things to do in Austin.